Backups & Storage

 Stop points

-- Stop before deleting original files when only the first backup run has completed; wait for at least one restore drill.
+- Stop before deleting original files when only the first backup run has completed — wait for at least one successful restore drill from that copy.

-- Stop before exposing the backup destination publicly (port-forwarded NAS, public bucket) to make remote restore easier; use VPN-style access or downloads via the vendor UI instead.
+- Stop before exposing the backup destination publicly (port-forwarded NAS, public bucket) to make remote restore easier — use VPN-style access (Tailscale) or the vendor UI instead.

 Last reviewed